by Bruce R. Baker

 After this period of orientation, I began to write about the Minspeak concept in order to show others that the approach was sound.
 The first article about semantic compaction appeared in Communication Outlook.
 Other articles followed.
 I attended seminars and conventions concerning disability and had the opportunity to see the wide range of commercially available communication aids.
 After several conversations with Barry Romich at these conventions, I was invited to PRC in October of 1981.
 In December of that year, Barry and I signed our first commercial agreement.

-The following summer (1982) development of a program for Minspeak on Express III hardware began.
-In August, an article in Byte magazine appeared explaining the technique and its possible hardware embodiments.
+The following summer (1982) development of a program for Minspeak on the Express III hardware (one of PRC’s devices) began.
+In August 1982, an article in Byte magazine appeared explaining the technique and its possible hardware embodiments.
 The first week of September, when we received a call from Landsburg Productions in Los Angeles concerning a segment devoted to Minspeak, development proceeded in earnest.
 Within two weeks, Neil Russell, the chief programmer at PRC, had a workable Minspeak program.
-Rick Creech came to Ohio for the taping and was "the star."
+Rick Creech came to Ohio for the taping and was “the star.”

 That September began a period of intense alpha testing of the system.
 Two prototypes existed; Rick used one and I had the other.
 The program was revised and refined.
 At the ASHA Convention in 1983 in Cincinnati, Ohio, Minspeak became commercially available.
 At that time, our knowledge of how to apply it to different population groups was limited.
 My own experience with communication disability centered on very high-functioning users.
 My professional experience was in linguistics and second language education.
 These perspectives flavored not only the articles about Minspeak but how we presented it as well.